The Staffing Trap Keeping Community FIs From Growing

 The instinct when facing a staffing problem is to find better ways to recruit.
 That’s understandable.
 But it frames the solution around a variable your institution can’t fully control.

-This is not a question about replacing people.
-It’s a question about empowering them.
-The institutions finding real answers to the staffing challenge aren’t doing it by removing human connection from the branch.
-They’re doing it by equipping smaller teams with tools that allow them to do more.
-Video banking that brings specialists to members without requiring them to be physically present.
+Video banking that brings specialists to customers without requiring them to be physically present.
 Smart scheduling that reduces wait times without increasing headcount.
-Co-browsing allows a single staff member to guide a member through complex transactions with ease and confidence.
+Co-browsing, which allows a single staff member to guide a customer through complex transactions with ease and confidence, even if the customer is at home.

 The shift is subtle but significant.
 Instead of asking “how many people do we need to open this branch?” the question becomes “how do we make the people we have more effective?”